mcd500/teep-device/README-pki.md

-You can configure the root certs, intermediate CA certs and some selected demo certs signed by the intermediate CA certs by running this script
+You can configure the root certs, intermediate CA certs and some selected demo certs signed by the intermediate CA certs by running this script.

+It also converts some PEM certs and keys to JWK for later tests (and hence needs the path to the libwebsockets conversion tools)

 ```
-$ ./scripts/otrp-kickstart-pki.sh
+$ LWS_BUILD_DIR=/path/to/libwebsockets/build ./scripts/otrp-kickstart-pki.sh
 ```

 ## PKI layout